Csn Medical Laboratory Technician Medical Clinical Laboratory Technician – Atd

 What is a Medical Laboratory Technician?

 Medical laboratory technicians, also known as clinical laboratory technicians or medical laboratory assistants, are skilled laboratory professionals who work in a variety of healthcare settings, including hospitals, clinics, and research facilities.
 They perform a variety of laboratory tests and procedures on patient samples, using sophisticated equipment and technology to analyze and interpret the results.
-Some of the most common types of tests that medical laboratory technicians perform include:
+Some of the most common types of tests that medical laboratory technicians perform include:- Blood tests (such as complete blood counts, blood chemistry panels, and blood clotting tests)

 - Urine tests (such as urinalysis and drug testing)